TeachUpbeat/upbeat-cloudformation-json-stitcher/README.md

 # Upbeat CloudFormation JSON Stitcher

-This utility scans the supplied directory for JSON files and builds a CloudFormation template with the following logic described below.
+This utility scans the supplied directory for JSON files and builds a CloudFormation template with the logic described below.

 ## Usage
 The following command will combine all files in the current directory into a template.json file also included in the current directory (not recommended).